Configuring External Authentication using Microsoft Active Directory / LDAP¶

 Authentication.
 This page is the so called “Web-Login-Panel” and will

-AUTH_LOGIN_URL to the Authentication Service’s login URL, e.g.
+AUTH_LOGIN_URL to the Auth Server’s login URL, e.g.

-Service for this Provider.
+for this provider.
 In the Provider Settings, set

 CLIENT/PRE_LOGIN_SETTINGS as follows: